As one of the world’s leaders in LASIK laser eye surgery, we are always delighted when people ask us: What is LASIK eye surgery?

 One reason for asking is that people worry about what the laser eye surgery procedure is and whether it will hurt or not.

-Having said that, we thought a blog entry which gave more detail about the process used for LASIK eye surgery would be very helpful.
+Having said that, we thought a article which gave more detail about the process used for LASIK eye surgery would be very helpful.

 Details of LASIK eye surgery

 To begin with, we clean and prepare the eye for surgery and use a small device to stop blinking before applying some light suction.

 This is the part of the procedure which concerns most people – see below for more details.

 So when the surgeon has opened the flap, (the flap thickness is very thin which enables quick healing of the eye post-surgery), the eye tissue is exposed for reshaping by the laser.

 This is the most important part and every operation is geared towards the patient’s own exact requirements by using a computer-controlled laser called the Technolas z100 which is made by Bausch and Lomb and which is the most technically advanced of its kind.
 This laser has advanced features like iris recognition and 3 dimensional eye tracker, ensuring patients need not worry about eye movements during the procedure.

 Using this laser, the surgeon then shapes the corneal tissue to get the optimal results for the patient.